-If the disc is being brought into play from the sideline, the two deepest offensive players on the far side are often close enough to each other (bearing in mind how far they are from the disc) to be sandwiched effectively.
-Here’s a video where I briefly talk about this type of offensive positioning mistake:
+If the disc is being brought into play from the sideline, the two deepest offensive players on the far side are so disconnected from the play that it is possible to bracket them effectively.

 Videos are available on the YouTube channel

 Danny Karlinsky #23 has the disc for Sockeye against Revolver in the Final of USAU Nationals 2015;

 In the short video below, we break down what exactly happens in the six seconds leading up to the throw (audio at the end):

 You can watch “Crazy” Frank Huguenard and Felix Shardlow’s full analysis of the USAU Nationals 2015 Final here – also check out the discussion on reddit.

 We’re all familiar with the following situation; our team has turned over, the player we’re marking is walking to the disc, we’re putting a force on, and our sideline helpfully advises “No breaks!”

 At this moment in time, not being broken is pretty much your only aim.
 If there was one thing you were planning on avoiding for the next few seconds, it’d be being broken by the thrower.
 You know this is not an easy task, but you’re going to try your hardest.
 You’re remembering the release points of your mark, you’re glancing over your shoulder to visualise the potential threats, and you have an extra pair of eyes on the sideline to help you.
 What do they say?
 No breaks.
 Guess you’re to blame if you get broken then – the instructions couldn’t be clearer.